1936–37 National Football League (Ireland)

 The 1936–37 National Football League was the 10th staging of the National Football League, an annual Gaelic football tournament for the Gaelic Athletic Association county teams of Ireland.

-Mayo won the league for the fourth year in a row, beating Meath in the final.
+Mayo successfully defended its league title in the final for the fourth consecutive season, against Meath.

 Format

 There were two divisions – Division 1 and Division 2.

 Division 1 was split into two Groups, A (east) and B (west).
 Group winners played off for the NFL title.

 Division 2 was split into two Groups.
 Group winners played off for the NFL (Division 2) title.